-- Ensure that the pays to be submitted are ticked (pay runs will be pre-ticked and can’t be modified) then click the Upload icon.
+- Ensure you tick the pays to be submitted (pay runs will be pre-ticked and can’t be modified) then click the Upload icon.

-- Before the report is submitted to the ATO you will need to authorise the submission by agreeing to “Sign declaration with my email address” (this is the email address you are signed into Saasu with) and click Submit.
+- Before you submit the report to the ATO, you will need to authorise the submission.
+This is done by agreeing to “Sign declaration with my email address” (this is the email address you sign into Saasu with) and click Submit.

 - The ATO has a standard response time of up to 72 hours before the upload is accepted and successful.
 At times, this may be quicker and could be as little as 10 minutes.
-You can move away from this screen and continue to work on other things in Saasu while the STP report is being processed.
+While the STP report is being processed, you can move away from this screen and continue to work on other things in Saasu.

 Remember to come back to the Single Touch Payroll Report screen (Reports > Single Touch Payroll) about 10-15mins after you have submitted a regular Pay Event.
-This is to ensure the submission has been accepted by the ATO, and there are no errors that need further attention.
+This is to ensure that the ATO has accepted the submission, and that there are no errors that need further attention.
 If you haven’t moved away from this screen, you may need to refresh your browser to see the updated information.

-Note: Once a Pay Event has been submitted to the ATO, you cannot submit any further Pay Events until the previous submission has been accepted or, if rejected, the submission result actioned.
+Note: Once you have submitted a Pay Event to the ATO, you cannot submit any further Pay Events until the previous submission has been accepted or, if rejected, the submission result actioned.